 The Board has no specific policy on gender, age and ethnicity for candidates to be appointed to the Board.
 The evaluation of the suitability of candidates is based on the candidates' competency, character, time commitment, integrity and experience in meeting the needs of the Company.
-With the current composition, the Board feels that its members have the necessary knowledge, experience, requisite range of skills and competence to enable them to discharge their duties and responsibilities effectively.
-All Directors on the Board have gained extensive experience with their many years of experience on Boards for other companies and/or also as professionals in their respective fields of expertise.
-The NC will however continue to take steps to ensure that gender, age and ethnicity of the candidates will be taken into consideration as part of its recruitment exercise.
+The NC, will however continue to take steps to ensure that gender, age and ethnicity of the candidates will be taken into consideration as part of its recruitment exercise.